bryanbritten/hl7-integration/README.md

 The `ADT_A01` schema was defined with the help of definitions provided by [Caristix](https://hl7-definition.caristix.com/v2/HL7v2.5/Segments).

-### Transformer
+### Validator

-The `transformer` service reads from the "bronze" layer and validates the messages using the `hl7apy` library in Python.
+The `validator` service reads from the "bronze" layer and validates the messages using the `hl7apy` library in Python.
 It then performs a series of data quality checks using the same library.
 If the validation and data quality checks all pass, the raw message is saved in a "silver" layer.
 Otherwise, the raw message is saved in a `deadletter` bucket for manual review.

 ### Storage